tnosaj/resume/README.md

 with almost no downtime

 ### Redis and Redis cluster are my nemesis.
-- Run instances under normal conditions as well as high load condition\
+- Run instances under normal conditions as well as high load condition
-- Have found the right balance between ram and IOs to ensure that they can flush to disk
+- Have found the right balance between RAM and IOs to ensure that they can flush to disk
 - Since Redis is the core of many ruby queueing solutions, I have been forced to face my fears, tuning BGSAVE cycles and finding the optimal